chrisjberry/datafluencyCB/docs/02_multiple_regression_1.md

 <div class='webex-solution'><button>Further interpretation</button>

 Although there's a slight negative association for lower predicted values, the assumptions of homoscedasticity and independence of residuals appear to be met.
-You could also try adding the code `+ geom_smooth(method = "lm", se = FALSE)` to your plot to see what the (linear) trend line would actually be.
+You could also try adding the code `+ geom_smooth(method = "lm", se = FALSE)` to your plot to see what the (linear) trend line would actually be (a flat line, confirming there's no association).

 </div>

 \

-**7. Using `lmBF()`, determine whether there's evidence for a unique contribution of `brooding` and `observing` to prediction of `gad`**
+**7. Using `lmBF()`, determine whether there's evidence for a unique contribution of `brooding` and `observing` to prediction of `gad`** Report your answer to two decimal places.

 * The BF associated with the unique contribution of `observing` is <input class='webex-solveme nospaces' size='4' data-answer='["0.19"]'/>